Ja7ad/amqp/README.md

 - **Consumer with Fault Tolerance:** Develop a fault-tolerant consumer that can gracefully handle errors and exceptions during message processing.
 Implement mechanisms to handle and recover from faults, ensuring continuous and reliable message consumption.

+- **Auto Encoder (JSON, GOB, ProtoBuf)**: auto encode your message body with any type on publish then on consume auto decode message body on your variable

 ## Install

 ```shell